mattermost/mattermost-developer-documentation/site/content/contribute/server/schema-migration-guide.md

 If the answer to 2. is yes, then it should be pretty simple.
 In that case, if the answer to 1 is also yes, then please extract the raw SQL query to be run and add it in the release notes for customers who want to run it in off-hours to speed up upgrade time.

-However, If the answer to the second question above is "no", then contact the Performance team to discuss a solution.
+However, If the answer to the second question above is "no", then contact the [performance team](https://community.mattermost.com/core/channels/developers-performance) to discuss a solution.

 ### Inform SRE team.